tableau/hyper-db/website/docs/sql/command/explain.md

 ## Examples

-The following will give us the query plan of TPC-H query 6, formatted as an ASCII art.
+The following will give us the query plan of TPC-H query 6, formatted as ASCII art.

 ```
 EXPLAIN